ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 By checking that `DISPLAY` is set, we know that X11 forwarding is in place.
 If `DISPLAY` is empty, then make sure you have specified `-X` (or `-Y`).

 <div class="alert alert-warning" role="alert" markdown="1">
-If you are on macOS, you need to use <code>ssh -Y ...</code> instead of <code>ssh -X ...</code>.
+If you are on macOS, you need to use `ssh -Y ...` instead of `ssh -X ...`.
 This is because macOS does not trust remote X servers by default.
 </div>